Top Attractions to See in Calaveras County

 www.ironstonevineyards.com

-Home to 23 wineries and 35 vineyards, Calaveras County offers you several wine tasting opportunities.
+Home to 23 wineries and 35 vineyards, Calaveras County offers you several beautiful opportunities.
 First and foremost is Ironstone Vineyards, just outside the historic town of Murphys.
-After all, it’s the most popular spot not only for winetasting but as a local entertainment venue.
+After all, it’s the most popular spot for wine tasting and a local entertainment venue.
 While no upcoming events are listed for the Ironstone Amphitheatre, it does feature several world-class acts.
-For example, Gladys Knight, Rick Springfield and Patti LaBelle have all had recent appearances.
-If that’s not enough, you can also dine, shop and take a tour of the fabulous estate.
+For example, Gladys Knight, Rick Springfield, and Patti LaBelle have all recently appeared.
+If that’s not enough, you can also dine, shop, and tour the fabulous estate.
 Lastly, you should also see the 44 lb. crystalline gold specimen, the world’s largest, inside the gift shop.

 Mercer Caverns